lyvd/Pack-A-Mal/README.md

 The figure above shows the dashboard web interface for advanced package analysis.
 There are two options: the user can upload a file sample for analysis, or The user can also enter a package name and package ecosystem for dynamic analysis.

 # Multi-language support
-_package_analysis currently only supports packages from npm, PyPi, RubyGems, Packagist, and Crates.io repositories, we aim to extend this to cover Rust packages from Crates.io and Java packages from Maven Central.
+_package_analysis currently only supports packages from npm, PyPi, RubyGems, Packagist, and Crates.io repositories, we aim to extend this to  Java packages from Maven Central.

 # Windows support
 _package-analysis_ currently supports only a Linux sandbox.
 We aim to extend its capability to support the Windows environment.
 This will require developing a Windows kernel and its utilities.